cassiecarr/CarND-TrafficSignClassifier-P2-1/README.md

 The project features:
 * Exporatory display of the input data
-* Design, training and testing of the model architecture (based on LeNet architecture)
+* Design, training and testing of the model architecture using TensorFlow
 * Use of the model to make predictions on new images
 * Analyzing the softmax probabilities of the new images